We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Flip the main switch level to the “ON” position, and you’re all set.

-Like any other item in your home, circuit breakers get damaged.
-Fortunately, there are many warning signs that your breaker is faulty, primarily if it hasn’t been serviced in the last ten years.
-Replace your breaker if you notice:
+There are many warning signs that your breaker is faulty, primarily if it hasn’t been serviced in the last 10 years.
+Replace your breaker if you notice the following: